zakstal/psd/README.md

 To run:

-naigate to root and in the console run: npm i
+navigate to root and in the console run: npm i

 in index.js add a path to a psd to the path variable.